tveigel/DistanceLight/README.md

 | **D** | **Data line.** Place the **220 Ω** resistor across a spare row (e.g. A10 → E10).
 Yellow wire from NeoPixel DIN into that row; then a jumper from the resistor’s other end to **XIAO D7**. | Protects first LED.                                 |
 | **E** | **Button.** Bridge one button leg to the blue rail (GND) with a black wire.
 Put the other leg in a free row (e.g. A20) and run a green jumper from that row to **XIAO D4**.               | Internal pull‑up makes the pin go LOW when pressed. |

-Here is an example picture on how to wire this:
+Here is an example picture on how to wire this (Please Note that the GND cable of the LED obviously needs to go into the GND row and not the one behind it like in the picture):
 ![Wiring Example](ExampleWiring.jpg)

 ---